Lion's Mane vs Chaga: Cognitive Support or Antioxidant Power?

 The Research suggests benefits for Lion's Mane

-Lion's mane has more human clinical trial data than any other medicinal mushroom, which is why it consistently tops evidence-based rankings in the cognitive health space.
+Lion's mane has been the subject of more human clinical trials than many other medicinal mushrooms, making it an area of significant research interest in the cognitive health space.

 2023 Double-Blind RCT (PMID: 38004235) — A placebo-controlled trial with 41 participants found significant cognitive improvements after 28 days of 1.8g daily lion's mane extract supplementation.
 Improvements were measured across multiple cognitive domains including working memory and processing speed.